espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 The ESP-NETIF L2 TAP interface is ESP-IDF mechanism utilized to access Data Link Layer (L2 per OSI/ISO) for frame reception and transmission from user application.
 Its typical usage in embedded world might be implementation of non-IP related protocols such as PTP, Wake on LAN and others.
 Note that only Ethernet (IEEE 802.3) is currently supported.

 From user perspective, the ESP-NETIF L2 TAP interface is accessed using file descriptors of VFS which provides a file-like interfacing (using functions like ``open()``, ``read()``, ``write()``, etc).
 Refer to :doc:`/api-reference/storage/vfs` to learn more.

 There is only one ESP-NETIF L2 TAP interface device (path name) available.
-However multiple file descriptors with different configuration can be opened at a time since the ESP-NETIF L2 TAP interface can be understood as generic entry point to the NETIF internal structure.
+However multiple file descriptors with different configuration can be opened at a time since the ESP-NETIF L2 TAP interface can be understood as generic entry point to Layer 2 infrastructure.
 Important is then specific configuration of particular file descriptor.
 It can be configured to give an access to specific Network Interface identified by ``if_key`` (e.g. `ETH_DEF`) and to filter only specific frames based on their type (e.g. Ethernet type in case of IEEE 802.3).
-Filtering only specific frames is crucial since the ESP-NETIF L2 TAP needs to work along with IP stack and so the IP related traffic (IP, ARP, etc.) should not be passed directly to the user application.
+Filtering only specific frames is crucial since the ESP-NETIF L2 TAP needs to exist along with IP stack and so the IP related traffic (IP, ARP, etc.) should not be passed directly to the user application.
 Even though such option is still configurable, it is not recommended in standard use cases.
 Filtering is also advantageous from a perspective the user’s application gets access only to frame types it is interested in and the remaining traffic is either passed to other L2 TAP file descriptors or to IP stack.

 ESP-NETIF L2 TAP Interface Usage Manual
 ---------------------------------------